EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.4_Design/README.md

 ![Page Design](https://github.com/EnkiduGilgamesh/PicBed/blob/main/Image_LaTeX/20210927-Page_Design.jpg?raw=true)

-The graphic is drawed by package layout.
+The graphic is drawed by package **layout**.

 These parameters can affect each other, so that we need to set them very carefully.
-For example, if we need to set the distance of right margin, we need to calcule it through the equation underneath:
+For example, if we need to set the distance of right margin, we need to calculate it through the equation underneath:

 $$
 1 in+hoffset+oddsidemargin+textwidth+right\_margin=paperwidth